 - Toss the sweet potatoes with the oil, thyme, salt and pepper.

 - Place turkey breast in a roasting pan and arrange the sweet potatoes around it.
-Roast for 1 hour, or until an internal thermometer reads 165°F. Remove from the oven.
+Roast for 1 hour, or until an internal thermometer reads 165°F. (If your breast is larger it will take longer; you may have to remove the sweet potatoes before the breast is done.)
+Remove from the oven.
 Cover lightly with foil and let sit for 10 minutes before slicing the turkey breast.
 Cut into slices and serve with sweet potatoes.

 3 tablespoons butter